shivaani1802/Numbers-game-/README.md

-This game is about adding numbers as they come negative numbers come with a could and thinder positive numbers come with cloud and sun. so click carefully you also get power boost clouds where you can increse the speed.
+This game is about adding numbers as they come negative numbers come with a could and thunder positive numbers come with cloud and sun.
+So click carefully you also get power boost clouds where you can increase the speed.